Roberto La Rocca

 Roberto La Rocca (born 9 July 1988) is a Venezuelan racing driver.

 Career

 Early career

 Born in Caracas, La Rocca started his racing career in Skip Barber Southern Regional Series in 2008, finishing fourth.
 Also he spent ten races in Skip Barber National Championship in 2009.

-After one-year absence he switched to F2000 Championship Series.
+After one-year absence, La Rocca switched to F2000 Championship Series.
 He joined HP-Tech team and finished on the fifth place in the championship.
 He remained in the series for 2012 with the same team, winning eleven from fourteen races on his way to the championship title.

 European F3 Open

-Also in 2012 La Rocca moved to Europe and debuted in European F3 Open Championship with Team West-Tec F3.
-Finishing tenth with six point-scoring finishes.
-La Rocca will continue with Team West-Tec in 2013 European F3 Open Championship.
+Also in 2012, La Rocca moved to Europe and debuted in European F3 Open Championship with Team West-Tec F3.
+He finished in tenth with six point-scoring finishes.
+La Rocca would continue with Team West-Tec in 2013 European F3 Open Championship.

 GP3 Series

 La Rocca was supposed to make his GP3 Series debut with Bamboo Engineering in 2013.
 However, two months before the start of the season, he was replaced by Carmen Jordá due to uncertainty from his sponsors.